CleverCloud/documentation/README.md

 ### Run locally

 1. Clone this repo
-2. Go to the repo root `cd clever-documentation-2024`
+2. Go to the repo root `cd documentation`
-3. Start the theme module: `hugo mod get github.com/imfing/hextra`
+3. Start the theme module: `hugo mod get github.com/imfing/hextra` (optional, might be needed to update the theme if you encounter errors in step 4)
 4. Run `hugo server`

 Local site is displayed on http://localhost:1313